pkarsy/AutomaticSchoolBellTimer/README.md

 restart the module, and check the console messages.

 Go with the browser to the same IP address(or school.local) as previously.
 You will see a "Timetable" button on top.
 This is the configuration page.
 When testing choose * (=ALL) for active days.
 For real usage, most probably the setting will be 1-5 (Monday-Friday).
+Note that most/all Relays and SSRs have a LED so we can visually check whether they activated, without connecting the load.

 ### STEP 7.
 Collecting the rest of the hardware.
 PHOTO-TODO